Learn how to grow your child’s vocabulary using some simple tactics…

 It can be difficult to think up a child-friendly explanation on the spot, so it can be useful to have a children’s dictionary handy when you read with your child.
 These tend to define words using language that children are more likely to know.

-There are also some good online sources you can use.
+There are also some good free online sources you can use.
 For example:

 The Kids.Wordsmyth dictionary is a useful resource for finding simple definitions and related words.